The Carbon Mistake

 Both activities rely on the process of photosynthesis to capture carbon dioxide from the atmosphere and sequesters it in plant biomass.
 Thus, it is quite reasonable to use the terms “carbon capture” or “carbon farming” when discussing these practices.

-Since our efforts to reduce greenhouse gas emissions sometimes involve imposing a price on those emissions, whether through a tax/fee per ton of greenhouse gas emissions (measured in terms of their carbon dioxide equivalent) or by selling or auctioning permits/allowances to emit greenhouse gases on the same basis in a cap and reduce program, we should again be mindful of the issue discussed above; we are not pricing just carbon, but greenhouse gases measured in terms of their carbon dioxide equivalent.
+Since our efforts to reduce greenhouse gas emissions sometimes involve imposing a price on those emissions, whether through a tax/fee per ton of greenhouse gas emissions (measured in terms of their carbon dioxide equivalent) or by issuing, selling or auctioning compliance instruments/permits/allowances to emit greenhouse gases on the same basis in a cap and reduce program, we should again be mindful of the issue discussed above; we are not pricing just carbon, but greenhouse gases measured in terms of their carbon dioxide equivalent.
 Additionally, we should be equally mindful of the need to undertake such pricing on a full life cycle basis, not just on the combustion emissions of the fossil fuel since, especially for natural gas, the main problem is the fugitive emissions that occur during fracking, processing and (pipeline) transmission of the fuel.
 It is, therefore, better to refer to ‘pricing greenhouse gas emissions’ rather than ‘pricing carbon.’
 The dilemma is that climate activists have been talking about ‘pricing carbon’ for so long that this has become the common language.
-However, even though we may know we mean ‘pricing greenhouse gas emissions as measured in term of a full life cycle carbon dioxide equivalent assessment,’ journalists and politicians are unlikely to interpret what we say in those terms.
+However, even though we may know we mean ‘pricing greenhouse gas emissions as measured in term of a full life cycle carbon dioxide equivalent assessment,’ journalists, politicians, and those unfamiliar with the science are unlikely to interpret what we say in those terms.
 Thus, the mistake of targeting just carbon may be further promoted.

 The Myth of Clean Natural Gas